Connections between Deep Equilibrium and Sparse Representation Models with Application to Hyperspectral Image Denoising: Deep fast architectures for sparse coding

 \subsection{Deep equilibrium fast sparse coding (DEQ-fast-sc) method}

 Following the methodology in Section \ref{DEQ_A}, our goal is to design again an efficient iteration map $f_\theta(\cdot,Y)$ utilizing the equations in (\ref{eq:hqs_B}).
-To simplify further the update rules, we substitute the expression for $\mat{Z}^{(k+1)}$ into the expression for $\mat{G}^{(k+1)}$, thus obtaining the following update rule
+To simplify further the update rules, we substitute the expression for $\mat{Z}^{(k+1)}$ into the expression for $\mat{G}^{(k+1)}$, thus obtaining the following update rule Thus, equation (\ref{eq:fixed_point_iteration_B}) can be considered as a fixed point iteration of the variable $\mat{G}_\mathcal{S}$, where the iteration map satisfies the following recursive scheme